ajroach42/Docs/2017-01-09-Frank-Normal.md

 "Minnie, then.
 Can I offer you some coffee Minnie?"

-"Oh, I never drink" she said, and paused for a beat to long before adding "Coffee, that is.
+"Oh, I never drink" she said, and paused for a beat too long before adding "Coffee, that is.
 I never drink Coffee."

 If I had been thinking straight, I would have sent her out the door right that second.
 Throwing me an old softball like that.
 Hell, it was practically Lugossi.
-A pale woman with a white parasol, dressed head to toe in black--Her name was Minnie Harker for chrissake--stood in my office and practically quotes The Count himself, and I didn't notice.
-But she was beautiful, and I needed a client.
+A pale woman with a white parasol, dressed head to toe in black--Her name was Minnie Harker for chrissake--stood in my office, damn near quotes The Count himself, and I didn't notice.

+In my defense, she was beautiful, and I needed a client.

 "What can I do for you Minnie?"
 I asked, with an earnestness I'm seldom found wearing.